-In Bangkok I always pick up a copy of the BigChilli Magazine at the British Club on Silom Road.
+In Bangkok I always pick up a copy of the BigChilli Magazine (Interviews, Travel, News, Diplomats, Gourmet, Guide and What’s On) at the British Club on Silom Road.
 Published by Colin Hastings former editor of Thailand Tatler the magazine is aimed at ‘regular’ expats rather than the ‘hiso’ crowd.
-Alongside profiles of Hotel GM’s, incoming and outgoing ambassadors, ads for international schools and luxury yachts are interviews with some interesting and eccentric expats who have made Thailand their home.
+Alongside profiles of Hotel GM’s, incoming and outgoing ambassadors, ads for international schools and luxury yachts are interviews with interesting and eccentric expats who have made Thailand their home.
 Last year’s November edition featured the article – ‘When the Sleepy Village of Bang Saray was Hooked on Big Game Fishing’.

 Long term expats often have stories of when Phuket and Koh Samui were quiet fishing villages and how they should have bought property and land when they first arrived.
 Bang Saray a provincial village of around 8000 residents 180 km to the South East of Bangkok has so far avoided over development.
 Although no longer the sleepy village it was in the 1960s locals still depend on fishing for their livelihood.
 Wooden squid boats set sail every night from the old town their booms covered in bright green and white lights.
 Sea food restaurants that used to be full with Bangkok weekenders and Chinese tour groups are filling up again and the annual power boat racing regatta is back on.